BenGoldmann/gulp_calcs/README.md

-# migration-path-input
+# GULP-scripts
-This script creates input files for GULP calculations.
-Each file describes a stage in the migration of a defect.
+These scripts interact with GULP files to make input file creation and data extraction easier.